golang/website/_content/doc/modules/managing-dependencies.md

 This will add a [`tool` directive](/ref/mod/#go-mod-file-tool) to your `go.mod` file, and ensure the necessary require directives are present.
-Once this directive is added you can run the tool by passing the last fragment of the package path to `go tool`:
+Once this directive is added you can run the tool by passing the last [non-major-version](/ref/mod#major-version-suffixes) component of the tool's import path to `go tool`:

 ```
 $ go tool stringer